Tinram/Linux-Utilities/README.md

 # Linux Utilities

-#### Sources: Ubuntu repository, GitHub, SourceForge, vendor websites.

-Alphabetical list of ~1,000 Linux programs and packages - somewhat biased to my work, interests, and needs when setting-up Linux boxes.
+Personal reference list of Linux programs and packages &ndash; biased to my work, interests, and needs when setting-up Linux boxes.

+Approximately 1k programs (1% of Ubuntu repo), arranged alphabetically.

+#### Sources

+*Ubuntu* repository, *GitHub*, *SourceForge*, vendor websites.
 Collated over a number of years from Linux magazines, web searches, and repo hunting.

-###### *List is just 1% of the packages in the main Ubuntu repo.*
+#### Notes

 A tick in the repo column means the package should exist in the main Ubuntu repo.
 Nevertheless, some packages can be hidden away &ndash; these are marked with *'use apt'* (`apt search <pkg>` to search and `sudo apt install <pkg>` to install).